 Research and Teaching Interests

-My approach to studying religion is multidisciplinary and my research and teaching interests focus on the primary materials of American religions, the cultural history of the study of religion in the United States, social theory, and theories and methods for the study of religions.
+My approach to studying religion is multidisciplinary and my research and teaching interests focus on social theory, ethnography, methods for the academic study of religions, the primary materials of American religions, and the cultural history of the study of religion in the United States.
 Three broad questions drive my work.
 First, I am interested in examining how religion in different contexts creates, maintains, or tears down boundaries and identities.
 Second, I am interested in how religion both enables and constrains our conceptions of the world.
 Third, I am fascinated by how religion itself is defined—by academics, journalists, and practitioners—and how such definitions work in social and cultural arenas to “mark” the status of different individuals and groups.

-“Class, Religion, and Music: Concepts and Questions.”
+Sean McCloud, “Class, Religion, and Music: Concepts and Questions.”
 In The Bloomsbury Handbook of Popular Music and Social Class, edited by Ian Peddie.
-London: Bloomsbury.
-Forthcoming 2020.
+London: Bloomsbury, 2020.
+251-271.

 “Everything Blended: Engaging Combinations, Appropriations, Bricolage, and Syncretisms in Our Teaching and Research.”
 Implicit Religion.
 21:4 (2018).
 362-382.